Telehealth vs Telemedicine. What is the difference?

 Live, 2-way interaction between a person (patient, caregiver, or clinician) and a clinician using audiovisual telecommunications technology.
 These video conferences used to be exclusively clinician-to-clinician telemedicine encounters.
 But many companies, such as Teladoc and LiveHealth Online, connect patients directly to clinicians every day.

 Transmitting videos and digital images through a secure, electronic communications system.
 As compared to a “real-time” visit, this service provides access to data after it’s been collected.
-Generally, clinicians record or capture diagnostic information (like X-rays, CT scans, EEG printouts) at the patient’s care site.
-Then they send them to a specialist in another location.
+Generally, clinicians record or capture diagnostic information (like X-rays, CT scans, and EEG printouts) at the patient’s care site.
+Then, they send them to a specialist in another location.
 Because of the time delay between the image’s transmission and when it’s interpreted, SFT is often referred to as “asynchronous.”

 Remote patient monitoring (RPM)

-Personal health and medical data collection from a patient in one location, which is then transmitted to a clinician in a different location.
+Personal health and medical data collection from a patient in one location which is then transmitted to a clinician in a different location.
 RPM helps clinicians and patients manage chronic illness.
 It uses devices, such as Holter monitors, to transmit information, including vital statistics — like heart rate, blood pressure, and blood oxygen levels.

 Mobile health (mHealth)

 Smartphone apps are designed to foster health and well-being.
 These apps offer a wide range of health-related help.
-A small sample includes apps that send targeted text messages to encourage healthy behaviors, alerts about disease outbreaks, and reminders that help patients adhere to specific care regimens.
+A small sample includes apps that send targeted text messages encouraging healthy behaviors, alerts about disease outbreaks, and reminders that help patients adhere to specific care regimens.
 Increasingly, smartphones may use cameras, microphones, or other sensors and transducers to capture vital signs and venture into RPM.